yanncam/KodiWebPortal/README.md

 ```

 ![Alt text](/screenshots/synology/DSM6_config_004.jpg?raw=true "Update XSendFilePath through SSH")

+**Note : be carefull, after any upgrade of your DSM or WebStation package, XSendFile configuration is reset, so you have to edit this file again to allow download.**

 Reboot the Synology's Apache server to load the new configuration (stop the package then restart it).